thesalmankhxn/thesalmankhxn-vTrades-blockchain-frontend-integration-task/README.md

 1. Click the "Connect Wallet" button
 2. Approve the connection in MetaMask
 3. Your wallet address and network information will be displayed
+4. **Session Persistence**: Your connection will be automatically restored on future visits

+### Session Management

+- **Auto-Reconnection**: The app automatically reconnects to your wallet when you return
+- **Session Timeout**: Sessions expire after 24 hours by default (configurable)
+- **Clear Data**: Use the "Clear Stored Data" button to remove all stored wallet information
+- **Session Status**: View your current session status and remaining time

 ### Interacting with Smart Contracts